microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/policy-list-appliesto.md

 ---
 title: "List Applications and Service Principals with specific Policy assigned"
-description: "Retrieve the application and service principal objects with the specified policy assigned."
+description: "Get the application and service principal objects with the specified policy assigned."
 localization_priority: Normal
 doc_type: apiPageType
-ms.prod: ""
+ms.prod: "microsoft-identity-platform"
-author: ""
+author: "davidmu1"
 ---

 # List applications and service principals with specific policy assigned

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Retrieve the [application](../resources/application.md) and [service principal](../resources/serviceprincipal.md) objects with the specified policy assigned.
+Get the [application](../resources/application.md) and [service principal](../resources/serviceprincipal.md) objects with the specified policy assigned.

 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).